 - A healthy diet high in fruits and vegetables and low in refined and processed foods – Eating a healthy diet can help improve the composition of bacteria in your gut, reduce inflammation and help your body naturally obtain the nutrients that it needs.

 - Supplements such as Zinc, Vitamin D, and Selenium – Deficiencies in zinc and Vitamin D have been shown to increase your risk of developing autoimmune disease (13).
 Selenium has also been used to help lower antibodies in Hashimoto’s thyroid disease (14) which is another autoimmune disease of the thyroid gland.

-- Potential use of LDN (low dose naltrexone) - Low dose naltrexone is a prescription medication which can be used off-label to help treat inflammatory conditions (15) and some autoimmune diseases (16).
+- Potential use of LDN (low dose naltrexone) – Low dose naltrexone is a prescription medication that can be used off-label to help treat inflammatory conditions (15) and some autoimmune diseases (16).
 It is not well studied but some patients have experienced a reduction in their autoimmune symptoms that they attribute to the medication.
-It has few negative side effects, is relatively cheap (around $40 per month) and may be worth a 1-2 month trial in some patients.
+It has few negative side effects, is relatively cheap (around $40 per month), and may be worth a 1-2 month trial in some patients.

 TSI is a lab test used to identify Graves’ disease.

 It can be easily ordered in cases where hyperthyroidism is suspected based on your symptoms and it is most useful when ordered in combination with other thyroid lab tests.